Blaney wins at Talladega after NASCAR unites behind Wallace - WHIZ News

 The racing was overshadowed by an extraordinary act of solidarity with NASCAR’s only Black driver.
 Dozens of drivers pushed Wallace’s car to the front of the field before Monday’s race as FBI agents tried to find out who left a noose in his garage stall over the weekend.

-He was emotional after finishing 14th and spending time in the top five, slapping hands with a group of mostly African-American fans.
+He was emotional after spending time in the top five before running short on fuel and finishing 14th, slapping hands with a group of mostly African-American fans.

 ”I’m proud to stand where I’m at. … This sport is changing,” Wallace said.
 “The deal that happened (Saturday) I wanted to show whoever it was, you are not going to take away my smile.
 I am going to keep on going.”